 COMPLIANCE AND REPORTING

 All grantees must ensure proper compliance and timely reporting on COPS Office grants and cooperative agreements.
-You can get an overview of COPS Office compliance and reporting is outlined below.
-For more information related your award’s compliance and reporting requirements, please reference your Grant Owner's Manual for complete directions.
+An overview of COPS Office compliance and reporting is outlined below.
+For more information related your award’s compliance and reporting requirements, please reference your Award Owner's Manual.

 Due Date: Performance reports for all open, active COPS Office awards are due semi-annually on August 30 and March 2.
 For exact due dates on any award, please visit the Performance Management tab of the funded award in JustGrants.

-Late reporting: If a report is not submitted by the August 30 deadline, funds for that award will be put on hold, preventing drawdown in the ASAP payment system.
+Late reporting: If a report is not submitted by the due date, funds for that award will be put on hold, preventing drawdown in the Automated Standard Application for Payments (ASAP) system.

-Final reports: You should complete a final performance report if the award period of performance ended more than 90 days ago, or your award is being closed out, and you did not submit a final performance report in NextGen.
-To submit a final report, the Grants Award Administrator should locate the report question set in My Worklist or on the Performance Management tab.
-The report cover page will ask whether the report is interim progress report or a final report – please select “final” to view final report questions.
+Final reports: A final performance report is due within120 days after the period of performance end date.
+The final report will cover activities and performance during the entire award period.
+To submit a final report, the Grants Award Administrator should locate the report question set in My Worklist or on the Performance Management tab in JustGrants.
+The report cover page will ask whether the report is an interim progress report or a final report – please select “final” to view final report questions.